Alternative Name | KISS |

 Associated Acts | E.S.P.
 Frehley's Comet Union Vinnie Vincent Invasion Wicked Lester Alice Cooper Black Sabbath White Tiger Black 'n Blue Avantasia Badlands Blackjack Chelsea Momoiro Clover Z Frehley's Comet Eric Singer Project |

-Kiss (often stylized as KIϟϟ) is an American rock band formed in New York City in January 1973 by Paul Stanley, Gene Simmons, Ace Frehley, and Peter Criss.
-Well known for its members' face paint and stage outfits, the group rose to prominence in the 1970s with its shocking live performances, which featured fire breathing, blood-spitting, smoking guitars, shooting rockets, levitating drum kits, and pyrotechnics.
-The band has gone through several lineup changes, with Stanley and Simmons being the only members to feature in every lineup.
-The original and best-known lineup consists of Stanley (vocals and rhythm guitar), Simmons (vocals and bass), Frehley (lead guitar and vocals), and Criss (drums and vocals).
+Kiss (commonly styled as KISS) was an American rock band formed in New York City in 1973 by Paul Stanley (vocals, rhythm guitar), Gene Simmons (vocals, bass guitar), Ace Frehley (lead guitar, vocals) and Peter Criss (drums, vocals).
+Known for their face paint and stage outfits, the group rose to prominence in the mid-1970s with shock rock–style live performances which featured fire-breathing, blood-spitting, smoking guitars, shooting rockets, levitating drum kits and pyrotechnics.
+The band went through several lineup changes, with Stanley and Simmons remaining the only consistent members.
+The final lineup consisted of them, Tommy Thayer (lead guitar, vocals) and Eric Singer (drums, vocals).